 Authorities have been restructuring the official border crossings.
 Three ports of entry have been closed in Chiapas recently, and in several public forums and events since 2013, authorities have mentioned a likely further reduction.
-Currently, though, the INM and Mexico's Ministry of Foreign Relations differ on the number of official ports of entry that exist along Mexico's southern border.36
+Currently, though, the INM and Mexico's Ministry of Foreign Relations differ on the number of official ports of entry that exist along Mexico's southern border.
 For border residents, the line's porosity is a generations-old tradition.
 Authorities try to keep a record of border crossings, but rarely seek to impede them.
-"Mexican law allows individuals to cross the border with an 'original' identification document but does not prescribe what constitutes an 'original' document," notes a 2010 State Department cable.37 Residents and citizens of Guatemala and Belize are also able to enter Mexico as regional visitors, which allows them to be 100 kilometers north of the border in the states of Chiapas, Quintana Roo, Tabasco, and Campeche without obtaining a tourist visa.38
+"Mexican law allows individuals to cross the border with an 'original' identification document but does not prescribe what constitutes an 'original' document," notes a 2010 State Department cable.
+Residents and citizens of Guatemala and Belize are While Mexico's borderlands have a long tradition of migrants who settle there, the post-2011 influx of Central American arrivals consists mostly of people who intend to pass on to the United States.

+also able to enter Mexico as regional visitors, which allows them to be 100 kilometers north of the border in the states of Chiapas, Quintana Roo, Tabasco, and Campeche without obtaining a tourist visa.